epwalsh/obsidian.nvim/README.md

 Search functionality (e.g. via the `:ObsidianSearch` and `:ObsidianQuickSwitch` commands) also requires [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) or one of the `fzf` alternatives (see [plugin dependencies](#plugin-dependencies) below).

+You may also want to install [`yq`](https://github.com/mikefarah/yq) for more robust frontmatter YAML parsing.

 ### Install and configure

 To configure obsidian.nvim you just need to call `require("obsidian").setup({ ... })` with the desired options.